Expertiner/QR-code-component/README.md

   > - Click on the bag at the top right corner
   > - Copy the html code
   > - Paste it in your code
+  >

+- There's no need to set the width of the body to a fixed size.

 ### Corrections after the feedback
 - A main element should be included on the html code.